Reducing Environmental Impacts

-- Policy: Our EMS is guided by our Environmental Policy.
+- Policy: Our EMS is guided by our Environment Policy.

-- Training & awareness: EMS awareness is part of new staff onboarding.
-There is also annual refresher training, EMS field tours, and regular reporting of issues at business review meetings.
+- Training and awareness: EMS awareness is part of new staff onboarding.
+We also have annual refresher training, EMS field tours, and regular reporting of issues at business review meetings.